matthewcook333/AnimatedArt-notebook/November 23.md

 After figuring that out and cleaning the code up a bit, I got to start spending time with the path creation animation.
 I've learn a bit of how they work, but only along two points.
 Still trying to figure out a way to allow the animation to take an array of CGPoints.

+Finally got a path to work!
+Had to make a fair number of changes.
+No longer use my Line class and the array of points, instead I save the point in a BezierCurve in order to easily animation the path.
+Now I realize I have to do a lot more with CALayers, and realizing everything I am doing is with that, and not with UIViews.
+As a result, I have decided to make my Animatable a CALayer, rather than UIImageView, as otherwise I can't animate it with a CAAnimation easily.

 ## Questions